Georgia Advance Directive Form

 Signing Requirements

-Advance directives must be signed by two witnesses who are not the declarant’s beneficiaries nor involved in their health care.[1]
+Advance directives must be signed by two witnesses who don’t stand to inherit any of the principal’s estate and are not involved in their health care.[1]

 Advance Directive (Preview)